Trump: Undocumented Immigrants 'Slice And Dice Beautiful Girls'

 However, that wasn't the only bonkers statement he delivered during that speech.

-Resuming his signature campaign trail fear mongering, Trump suggested undocumented immigrants were "animals" who prey on innocent people.
-He spewed this vitriol while bragging about his indiscriminate crackdown against "sanctuary cities," which are not required to cooperate with law-enforcement to arrest immigrants.
+Resuming his signature campaign trail fearmongering, Trump suggested undocumented immigrants are "animals" who prey on innocent people.
+He spewed this vitriol while bragging about his indiscriminate crackdown against "sanctuary cities," which refuse to cooperate with federal law-enforcement to arrest undocumented immigrants.

 "The predators and criminal aliens who poison our communities with drugs and prey on innocent young people — these beautiful, beautiful, innocent young people — will find no safe haven anywhere in our country.
 And you’ve seen the stories about some of these animals."

-Trump added undocumented immigrants were murderers who according to him tortured young girls.
+Trump added undocumented immigrants are murderers who, according to him, torture young girls.

 "They don’t want to use guns, because it’s too fast and it’s not painful enough.
 So they’ll take a young, beautiful girl, 16, 15, and others, and they slice them and dice them with a knife, because they want them to go through excruciating pain before they die.
 And these are the animals that we’ve been protecting for so long.
 Well, they’re not being protected any longer, folks."